[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 From the agent's "Add a tool" → "Agent flow", create a new flow.

-The template comes with the trigger "When an agent calls a flow" and "Respond to the agent", so insert "Run script" (Excel Online (Business) connector) between them.
+The template includes the trigger "When an agent calls a flow" and "Respond to the agent", so insert "Run script" (Excel Online (Business) connector) between them.

-Trigger for agent calling the flow (Skills) → "Run script" (Location = OneDrive for Business, File = /kpi-raw-data-yoy.xlsx, Script = KPIQuarterAggYoY) → "Respond to the agent" passes the script's return value (result) to output result
+Trigger when agent calls the flow (Skills) → "Run script" (Location = OneDrive for Business, File = /kpi-raw-data-yoy.xlsx, Script = KPIQuarterAggYoY) → "Respond to the agent" passes the script's return value (result) to the output result

 Save and publish the created flow (this is publishing the flow itself, not the agent).
 Once published, it is added to the agent as a tool.